sexmastercc/Cloudflare-AI/README.md

 3) Much better Frontend UI
 4) Ability to keep UUID/apikey and go back to previous conversations (frontend)
 5) Add markdown support on frontend
+6) Ability to change models quickly and easily
+7) Voice & audio to text via wisper (not any time soon)
 ```

 ### If you are using this project PLEASE provide credit it is greatly appricated :)